nomadjimbob/MCPEDiscordRelay/README.md

 6. Click "Copy" under Webhook URL
 7. Paste it in the config

-## Changelog
-1.0.1 - Fixed bug with curl response error message missing in certain circumstances 1.0.0 - Inital Release

-MCPEDiscordRelay

-Author: Nomadjimbob (james.collins@outlook.com.au)

-Version: 1.0.1

-Based on the MCPEDiscord plugin, sends the console to a discord channel using a discord webhook url.
+# Issues

-Notice: This does not work on servers hosted on specific devices that do not have 'cURL' (eg android phone)
+As per the original plugin, this does not work on servers hosted on specific devices that do not have 'cURL' installed (eg android phone).

+# Change log
+1.0.2 - Fixed version command to report correct version.
+Added config option send_console

+1.0.1 - Fixed bug with curl response error message missing in certain circumstances

+1.0.0 - Inital Release